Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Museum Director and the exhibition curator hope that this event will bring unforgettable impressions to visitors through exploring and understanding more deeply about aspects of Vietnamese culture, contributing to promoting further understanding between Vietnam and the Russian Federation.

-Mrs. Ngo Phuong Ly respectfully presented the National Museum of Oriental Culture with a number of cultural items, including the lacquer painting “Palm Hills” by the late painter Phan Ke An – one of the most prominent painters of 20th century Vietnamese painting.
-(Photo: Hoang Hong) |
+Mrs. Ngo Phuong Ly respectfully presented the National Museum of Oriental Culture with a number of cultural items, including the lacquer painting “Palm Hills” by the late artist Phan Ke An – one of the most prominent artists of 20th-century Vietnamese art.
+(Photo: Hoang Hong)

-Madame Ngo Phuong Ly and Minister Olga Lyubimova next to the traditional Vietnamese ao dai, inspired by Vietnamese bamboo and Russian birch forests, donated to the National Museum of the Orient.
-(Photo: Hoang Hong) |
+Madame Ngo Phuong Ly and Minister Olga Lyubimova next to the traditional Vietnamese ao dai, inspired by Vietnamese bamboo groves and Russian birch forests, donated to the National Museum of the Orient.
+(Photo: Hoang Hong)

 The wife of General Secretary To Lam also respectfully presented the museum with a traditional Vietnamese ao dai, inspired by Vietnamese bamboo groves and Russian birch forests.
-When birch trees are depicted on the ao dai, the two cultures seem to merge into one: the gentle Vietnamese soul and the pure, unshakable Russian beauty.
+When birch trees are depicted on the ao dai, the two cultures seem to merge into one: the gentle Vietnamese soul and the pure, unshakeable Russian beauty.

 “This is a small gift, but I hope that the traditional Vietnamese ao dai will become part of the Vietnamese cultural collection at the National Museum of Oriental Medicine and, above all, will be a delicate symbol of the sincere, close and lasting friendship between our two peoples,” said Mrs. Ngo Phuong Ly.

 Mrs. Ngo Phuong Ly visits the exhibition.
-(Photo: Hoang Hong) |
+(Photo: Hoang Hong)

 Source: https://baoquocte.vn/ao-dai-viet-trung-bay-giua-trai-tim-nuoc-nga-322859.html